Rancho Santa Teresa: History

 In 1837, Jose Joaquin Bernal died, leaving an estate to be divided equally among his widow and his ten children.
 Four of his children were granted Rancho Valle de San Jose in 1839.
 In 1844, the Treaty of Santa Teresa was signed at the rancho by Governor Micheltorena and former Governor Alvarado.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim was filed by Agustín Bernal, son of José Joaquín Bernal, with the Public Land Commission in 1853.
 The grant was one square league, and 4460 acre was confirmed by the U.S. District Court.
 But the 1867 official survey and patent to Agustín Bernal in 1867 was for 9647 acre.

 In 1855, another of José Joaquín Bernal's sons, Bruno Bernal (1799–1863) moved to his Rancho El Alisal, leaving the ranch to his sons Ygnacio (1841–1906), Francisco and Antonio.

+The ranch was passed down through descendants of Jose Joaquin Bernal.
+In 1858, Carlos Maria Gulnac, son of William Gulnac, married Joaquin's granddaughter (Ygnacio's sister) Rufina Bernal.
+Their daughter, Susan Gulnac, married Patrick Joice.
+The Joice family ran the ranch until it was sold to IBM for IBM Research – Almaden in 1980.
+Santa Clara County acquired most of the Joice land, including the historic buildings, from IBM for Santa Teresa County Park.